 2. SCS-based Training Packages, developed with reference to SCS of respective industries, aim to serve as a catalyst for the development of SCS-based training and assessment materials for wider adoption by enterprises and course providers to meet the needs of the industries.
-Training packages involving 31 job functions for 12 industries have been developed from 2013 to 2021.
+Training packages involving 31 job functions for 12 industries were developed from 2013 to 2022.